pods-framework/pods/readme.txt

 * Media
 * Comments

-And many others are also available including:
+And many other relationships are also available including:

 * Image Sizes
 * Navigation Menus